snake-biscuits/bsp_tool/bsp_tool/branches/README.md

   - `b"rBSP"` for `RespawnBsp`  Respawn
   - `b"VBSP"` for `ValveBsp`    Valve

+> This rule isn't perfect! most mods out there are Source Engine forks with b"VBSP"

+> GoldSrc .bsp files don't have any file magic!

 Most of the major differences between each developer's format are the number of lumps & bsp header
 They also use some lumps which are unique to each developer's Quake based engine
 More on those differences in an upcoming wiki page...